FREQUENTLY ASKED QUESTIONS

 That’s why a bond referendum is needed now.
 It’s the only funding mechanism available to Minnesota school districts to address major facility needs.
 By investing in our schools through this plan, we can preserve our shared assets, protect learning time, and ensure our students and community have access to safe, secure, and future-ready spaces for decades to come.

-• The bond will generate $36.5 million in construction investment, creating 200–250 jobs and producing more than $58 million in local economic activity.
-New facilities will attract tournaments, competitions, performances, and events, bringing 8,700+ visitors each year and adding over $6.5 million in local spending over the next ten years.
+• The bond will provide $36.5 million for school construction projects, creating 200–250 jobs and generating more than $58 million in local economic activity.
+New and improved facilities will also attract state tournaments, competitions, performances, and events—bringing over 8,700 visitors each year and adding more than $6.5 million in local spending that stays in our community over the next ten years.

-The bond also invests in career-ready programs like woods, welding, culinary arts, and nursing, preparing students for local jobs and supporting workforce needs.
+The bond also invests in career-ready programs like woods, welding, culinary arts, and nursing—preparing our students and graduates for local jobs, supporting our workforce, and strengthening partnerships with local employers.

 • Yes.
 The district works with specialized legal counsel to ensure every aspect of the referendum process complies with state and federal laws.
 Our bond counsel, Kutak Rock LLP, is a nationally recognized law firm with deep expertise in public finance.
 They provide legal guidance on ballot language, bond issuance, and all required legal filings, ensuring our process is accurate, transparent, and legally sound.